iamkhadka46/To-Do-App/README.md

-# Simple To-do app using TypeScript HTML
+# Simple To-do app using TypeScript and HTML

 ## Available Scripts